woctezuma/stylegan2-projecting-images/README.md

 ## Results

+NB: results are different if the code is run twice, even with if the same pre-processing is used.

 ### With center-cropping as sole pre-processing

 The result below is obtained with center-cropping as sole pre-processing, hence some issues with the projection.